1 dead, 2 hospitalized after Xenia Township crash

 According to Sgt.
 Richard Dixon of the Ohio State Highway Patrol, one car made a turn right in front of another car as it was driving and was struck in the rear, sending one vehicle rolling over.

-OSP is investigating the crash but believe alcohol to be a factor at play.
+OSHP is investigating the crash but alcohol is believed to be a factor at play.